Nameplate set in Bureau Grot served by Webtype. Your typeface could be next. Learn more.

 Czech designer Tomáš Brousil catered to all the popular trends with his 2007 releases: BistroScript as the contempo-retro brush script, Purista as the spare/square sans, and even a typeface to jump on the Fat Font Fad.
 Brousil’s obvious embrace of “what’s hot” could be called pure opportunism … if the stuff wasn’t so skillfully executed.

-The ultimate case-in-point is Gloriola, a sans serif that hits a sweet spot between the cool sterility of Luc(as) de Groot’s monolinears and the lively warmth of recent faces from young Latin designers and Xavier Dupré.
+The ultimate case-in-point is Gloriola, a sans serif that hits a sweet spot between the pared-down coolness of Luc(as) de Groot’s monolinears and the lively warmth of recent faces from young Latin designers and Xavier Dupré.
 It succeeds in being a typeface of the now, without resorting to trendy gimmicks or ornamentation.

 With a broad range of weights, a complete Western character set, and a sack of ligatures and alternates, Gloriola has the depth required for complex identity systems and publication design.
 This shrewd response to the fashions of today is going to be useful for many years to come.